JosephLai241/JosephLai241/README.md

 ### Hey 👋

---> [My Site][My Site] (Under Construction)
+---> [My Site][My Site] (Under Construction)

 I'm Joseph Lai and I'm passionate about computer science.
 I love the field and am still not sure what area or language(s) I'd like to "specialize" in, so I'm currently in the process of learning a bit of everything.

-- 🔭 I’m currently working on [URS][URS] and my personal blog.
-I intend to deploy my blog using React for the front-end, Actix for the backend, and most likely MongoDB for the database.
+- 🔭 I’m currently working on my personal blog.
+I intend to create it using React for the front-end, Flask for the API, and MongoDB for the database.
+I'm also maintaining my open source intelligence project [URS][URS].
 - 🌱 I’m currently learning a bit of everything, primarily focusing on Rust and ReactJS.
 - 👯 I’m looking to collaborate on any of my projects, especially URS!
 - 💬 Ask me about anything [here][Issues].